ashayp22/WordSearchSolver/README.md

 requirements:

--node.js with dependencies
+- node.js with dependencies
--python 3.6 with tensorflow 1.x and other libraries
+- python 3.6 with tensorflow 1.x and other libraries